Bayesian variance change point detection with credible sets: Introduction

 The generalization to multiple change points inflates the computational costs because closed-form updates are unavailable, and the posterior distribution needs to be approximated.
 The computational advantages described for the single change point (or single effect) model are essentially lost, except for the possibility of writing Gibbs sampler full conditionals.
 Ideas from additive models and variable selection suggest that it is possible to preserve the advantages of single-effect models if one ``stacks" multiple single-effect models and solves them recursively, one at a time. \cite{has00} provide the first link between additive models and posterior approximation.
 Recently, \cite{wang2020simple} employ such an approach in variable selection for the linear model and suggest it can be used to detect changes of a piecewise constant Gaussian mean.
 They also show that this recursive algorithm is essentially a variational approximation to the actual posterior distribution.

 Our work builds on these ideas.
 However, an additive structure is unsuitable for variance parameter changes; thus, a different construction is necessary.
 The building block of our proposal is a single change point model with a random change point location and a random scale parameter that multiplies a baseline variance. \textit{I.e.}, we have a nested structure where the variance to the left of the change point is ``scaled" to define the variance to the right.
 Such a construction is essential to generalize the model to multiple change points.
-In the paper, we study the theoretical properties of the single change point model and show that it attains the minimax localization rate for detecting changes in variance \citep{wan21}.
-To our knowledge, it is the first proof of a Bayesian estimator attaining this rate for changes in variance.
+In the paper, we study the theoretical properties of the single change point model and show that it attains consistency for the task of localization of the changes in variance \cite{wan21}.
+The proof holds both in the $i.i.d.$ setting, when there is serial dependence, and does not rely on the Gaussian assumption.
+To our knowledge, it is the first proof of a Bayesian estimator finite sample guarantees for changes in variance.

 To extend the single effect model to the multiple change point scenarios, we consider multiple independent replicates of the model described above, \textit{i.e.}, multiple latent indicators describing change point locations and multiple scale parameters.
 Rather than summing multiple single effects as in \cite{wang2020simple}, we take a product of the single effects; in practice, it corresponds to taking a product of scale parameters.
+Such construction is new and it is essential to develop a scalable algorithm.
 We then propose a recursive algorithm to fit this product of models similar to those used for additive models.
 The algorithm has a linear computational time in the number of change points.
-Building on the intuition of \cite{wang2020simple}, we can prove that our algorithm essentially outputs a Variational Bayes (VB) approximation to the actual model posterior and converges in the limit to a stationary point.
+Building on the intuition in \cite{wang2020simple}, we can prove that our algorithm corresponds to a Variational Bayes (VB) approximation to the actual model posterior.
+Such characterization has the advantage of linking our proposal to existing algorithms for posterior approximation and allows us to prove the algorithm's convergence to a stationary point.
+However, the characterization is just a nice byproduct of our novel modular construction.
+If one were to do a VB approximation of existing Bayesian change point detection methods (\textit{e.g.}, \cite{bar92}), one would get a different algorithm.